Which Is More Environmentally Friendly, A Real Or Fake Christmas Tree?

 Worst of all, when your fake tree craps out on you, you can't recycle it.
 You have to send it to the dump where it will stay for all eternity, leeching its lovely lead and other chemicals into your ground water.
 Drink up!

 At the end of the day, the real tree wins.
-Your fake tree, made in China, does you no favors other than make the holiday season a little cheaper for you.
+Your fake tree, made overseas, does you no favors other than make the holiday season a little cheaper for you.

 Your real tree, however, pumps money into your local economy, supports local farms, and can support local wildlife when the holidays are over.